Stocks fall broadly, dragging indexes lower for the week

 U.S. consumer prices rose a lower-than-expected 0.3% last month, the smallest increase in seven months and a hopeful sign that inflation pressures may be cooling.
 Investors initially reacted well to the data and stocks gained ground early on, but the gains quickly faded.

 The lower bond yields weighed down banks, which rely on higher yields to charge more lucrative interest on loans.
-Bank of America fell 2.5%.
+Bank of America fell 3% and JPMorgan was down 2.2%.

 Inflation has been a key concern for investors, who are trying to gauge how it will impact both the economy's recovery and the Federal Reserve's policy on maintaining low interest rates.
 The central bank has said higher costs for raw materials and consumer goods will likely remain temporary as the economy recovers, but analysts are concerned that the higher prices could stick around and dent companies' bottom lines while also crimping spending.